The 10 most expensive vinyl records ever sold

 By far the most expensive record ever sold is this 2015 album by Wu-Tang Clan, of which this is the one and only copy ever produced.
 The record comes with a contract which stipulates that the buyer may not attempt to sell or make money from the record for 100 years, although the owner may release the album for free should they wish to.

-Unfortunately, that hasn't happened yet, since the buyer turned out to be the controversial Turing Pharmaceuticals CEO Martin Shkreli, who has become something of a pariah in America thanks to his company's buyout of an anti-HIV drug, and its subsequent price hike of more than 5,000 %.
+The buyer turned out to be the controversial Turing Pharmaceuticals CEO Martin Shkreli, who has become something of a pariah in America thanks to his company's buyout of an anti-HIV drug, and its subsequent price hike of more than 5,000 %.
 He paid the asking price of $2 million (approx. £1.5 million) to become its owner, which didn't go down too well with some fans.
+Since then, however, Shkreli has been convicted for securities fraud and in addition to being sentenced to 20 years in prison by a federal judge, the LP has also been confiscated by the Feds and, as far as we know, they still have it.

-Shkreli proceeded to make himself even more unpopular when he refused to release the album for free, although he has released snippets in Youtube videos since then, but while none of this is heartwarming news, you might like to console yourself with the fact that the Wu-Tang included a clause which might well be the best thing anyone has ever had written into a legally binding contract.
+As entertaining as all this is, by far the best thing about the original sale was the fact that the Wu-Tang included a clause which might well be the best thing anyone has ever had written into a legally binding contract.
 See below:

 “The buying party also agrees that at any time during the stipulated 88 year period, the seller may legally plan and attempt to execute one (1) heist or caper to steal back Once Upon A Time In Shaolin, which, if successful, would return all ownership rights to the seller.
 Said heist or caper can only be undertaken by currently active members of the Wu-Tang Clan and/or actor Bill Murray, with no legal repercussions”